 Under certain limited circumstances which are described in the Inseego Indenture, the Company may redeem all or a portion of the Inseego Notes at its option, at a redemption price equal to 100% of the principal amount of the Inseego Notes to be redeemed, plus any accrued and unpaid interest on such Inseego Notes.
 The Inseego Notes are subject to repurchase by the Company at the option of the holders on the Optional Repurchase Date at a repurchase price in cash equal to 100% of the principal amount of the Inseego Notes to be repurchased, plus accrued and unpaid interest to, but excluding, the Optional Repurchase Date.
-If the Company undergoes a "fundamental change" (as defined in the Inseego Indenture), subject to certain conditions, holders may require the Company to repurchase for cash all or part of their Inseego Notes in principal amounts of \$1,000, or an integral multiple of \$1,000 in excess thereof.
-The fundamental change repurchase price will be equal to 100% of the principal amount of the Inseego Notes to be repurchased, plus accrued and unpaid interest to, but excluding, the fundamental change repurchase date, subject to the right of holders as of the close of business on an interest record date to receive the related interest.
+If the Company undergoes a "fundamental change" (as defined in the Inseego Indenture), subject to certain conditions, holders may require the Company to repurchase for cash all or part of their Inseego Notes in principal amount of the Inseego Notes to be repurchased, plus accrued and unpaid interest to, but excluding interest to, but excluding, the fundamental change repurchase price will be equal to 100% of the principal amount of the Inseego Notes are subject to the right of holders as of the close of business on an interest record date to receive the related interest.